 People with mental health issues may be more vulnerable in the criminal justice system.
 A strong defense attorney ensures their client’s rights are upheld, preventing coercion, admission of false confessions in court, and wrongful convictions.

-Mental health is a significant factor in many criminal cases, and proper legal representation is crucial for ensuring fair treatment and appropriate outcomes.
-The legal system is increasingly recognizing the importance of mental health in criminal defense, but without skilled advocacy, defendants with mental illness may face unjust penalties.
-If mental health is a factor in a criminal case, seeking an attorney with experience in this area is the best way to navigate the legal process and achieve a just resolution.
+Mental health plays a significant role in many criminal cases, making proper legal representation crucial for fair treatment.
+The legal system increasingly recognizes the importance of mental health in criminal defense.
+However, without skilled advocacy, defendants with mental illness often face unjust penalties.
+If mental health factors into a criminal case, seeking an experienced attorney is essential.
+This approach helps navigate the legal process and achieve a just resolution.

 This article is educational in nature and should not be considered official legal advice.